MadhalasaSJ/Discord_Calendar_Agent/README.md

 # Discord_Calendar_Agent
 This project is a Discord bot that integrates with Google Calendar to manage events.
 It allows users to create, update, and delete events from a Google Calendar directly through Discord commands.
+Based on your local timezone the event is created on Google Calendar.

 ## Features